Release Date: July 2, 2013, digitally and on limited edition 12” black-and-clear swirl vinyl EP

 Production: Recorded at Doubletime Recording Studio, El Cajon, CA; Engineered by Jeff Forrest, Doubletime Studio; Vinyl pressed by Erika Records, Inc., Downey, CA. Label: none; band-produced.
 More info: Discogs

-* Sometimes spelled, alternatively, as Kut u Up, Kut-U-Up, or KUT-U-UP.
+* Sometimes alternatively spelled Kut u Up, Kut-U-Up, or KUT-U-UP.

 ** Running times shown are for vinyl; digital times vary slightly from those shown.